 Where the defect involves equipment, manufacturers can access the information of owners who have registered their vehicles with the manufacturers.
 Other notification methods might include advertisements and posters to disseminate information about the recall as widely as possible.

-Manufacturer’s Duty to Remedy the Defect
+Do Manufacturers Have a Duty to Remedy the Defect?

 Federal law requires manufacturers to remedy the defects at no cost to motorcycle owners.
 To meet this requirement, the manufacturer can repair the defect, replace the vehicle, or provide a refund.